-If we define a binge as downing five or more alcoholic drinks at a time, it’s common on campus — nearly 40 percent of college students confess they’ve done it in the past month.
-The problem is actually a bit smaller than it was 35 years ago.
-You don’t want your child falling into this pattern: too many binge drinkers get worse grades, end up with rap-sheets, commit booze-fuelled rape, and die behind the wheel.
+While the problem is smaller than it was 35 years ago, you don’t want your child falling into the pattern.
+Too many binge drinkers get worse grades, end up with rap sheets, commit booze-fueled rape, and die behind the wheel.

 To help colleges and states tackle the problem, the NIAAA has created a website that ranks the effectiveness of a variety of possible solutions.

 At the top of the list:

 - Enforce the drinking age and promote compliance.
 One approach: Recruit 21-year-olds to work as undercover agents and give store clerks who asked for ID a congratulatory letter and gift certificate reward and a reminder if they failed.
 The next step: Send in underage buyers and punish stores and clerks that sell them alcohol.
 Data from an Oregon statewide compliance check program found that the percentage of cases of sales to minors dropped from 28 percent to 17 percent during a 4-year study.
 Other research has confirmed the appropriate drinking age is 21; it may reduce deaths from suicide and traffic accidents.

 - Increase alcohol tax.
 One study estimated that an extra 25 cent tax per drink would cut heavy drinking by 11 percent.

 - Keep Sunday bans.
 There’s evidence they do reduce overdrinking.